git-town/git-town/tools/videos/01-intro/script.md

 ```
 prep the codebase:
+- sync the feature branch
 - create files "other_file_1" and "other_file_2" on the main branch
-- create file "my_file_2" on the tracking branch
+- create file "my_file_2" on the tracking branch of the feature branch
+- create a local file my_file_1 on the feature branch
 ```

 Let's start building the feature.